mjaczynski/swagger-liberty/README.md

 This project shows how to define a Swagger JAX-RS REST API using IBM WebSphere Liberty Application Server.
 The server can also be pushed to IBM Bluemix PaaS as an optional step.
+More details can be found on my [blog](http://www.mycloudtips.com/2014/10/jax-rs-swagger-liberty-bluemix.html)

 ## Prerequisites